Skip to content

 Coverage increase: When tests don't require constant maintenance, teams can invest in better coverage.
 More tests, better quality.

-Speed: AI test selection runs only relevant tests on each change, cutting CI/CD time dramatically.
+Speed: AI test selection runs only relevant tests on each change, cutting CI/CD time considerably.

 Shift-left: AI can generate tests from requirements before code exists, enabling earlier testing.